canonical/sdcore-nms/CONTRIBUTING.md

 ## Build

-There are 2 targets for building: the `webconsole` binary and the `sdcore-nsm.rock` OCI image.
+There are 2 targets for building: the `webconsole` binary and the `sdcore-nms.rock` OCI image.
 The artifacts for them are stored in the `/artifacts` folder.
 Any files used in the build process is stored in the `/build` folder.

 ### Webconsole